-This meteorological situation can be considered as a typical example of a stable boundary layer with nightly temperature inversion in complex terrain as it frequently occurs in most mountainous areas.
+This meteorological situation can be considered as a typical example of a stable boundary layer with nightly temperature inversion and thermal belt formation in complex terrain as it frequently occurs in most mountainous areas.
 Its relevance for forest fire danger will be considered later in this paper (Sects.
 3.2 and 3.3).
-Southerly Foehn winds had only minimal effects in this area and period, since a large amount of cold air was present in the valley and the high, west-east oriented Wetterstein Mountain range acted as a barrier for these southerly winds.
+Southerly foehn winds had only minimal effects in this area and period, since a large amount of cold air was present in the valley and the high, west-eastoriented Wetterstein mountain range acted as a barrier for these southerly winds.